Skip to main content.

 Your file is a(n) txt file.

-Wait to get user input last in your development process.
-To start, hardcode the String variable that represents the filename and write your code to find the extension.
+Best Development Process: Wait to implement getting user input until last in your development process.
+Instead, to start, hardcode the String variable that represents the filename and write your code to find the extension.
 Then, hardcode a different String to test that your code still works with that new value.
-Then and only then, add user input.
+Then and only then, add getting user input.

 More example output: